gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-generic-plugin.md

 ### An example of a generic plugin

-[sourceNodes](/docs/node-apis/#sourceNodes) is a life-cycle API that a plugin can use to create Nodes.
+[sourceNodes](/docs/reference/builds/gatsby-node/#sourceNodes) is a lifecycle API that a plugin can use to create Nodes.
 An example of how to implement a function using `sourceNodes` is shown below:

 ```javascript:title=gatsby-node.js
 exports.sourceNodes = ({ actions, createNodeId, createContentDigest }) => {